cavonac/sdet-code/README.md

 # sdet-code
-Demonstration of code that would be useful for SDETs to learn.
 This file should be located at https://github.com/cavonac/sdet-code.git

 ## VSCode
 Download VS Code for most platforms: https://code.visualstudio.com/Download